Supporting a Living Wage

 Jake Marsing believes that advocating for working families means advocating for economic justice and prosperity for all of Longmont's residents.
 Longmonsters deserve a raise.

-When workers earn a living wage, they can spend more locally, benefiting Longmont’s economy as a whole.
-By increasing wages, Jake believes Longmont will build a stronger, more sustainable economy.
-Supporting a living wage is one of the fundamental ways Jake believes Longmont can build a city that works for everybody.
+When workers earn a living wage, they spend more locally, benefiting Longmont’s economy as a whole.
+By increasing wages the right way, Jake believes Longmont can build a stronger, more sustainable economy that works for everyone.
+Supporting a living wage is one of the fundamental ways Jake believes Longmont can build a city that truly works for everybody.